AlexCue987/konsumers/README.md

 # Konsumers

 Advanced work with Kotlin sequences.
-Developed to improve performance in cases when iterating the sequence and/or transforming its items is slow, and to make solving many common problems easier.
+Developed to make solving many common problems easier, and to improve performance in cases when iterating the sequence and/or transforming its items is slow.

+* Easy to use and extend.
+* Advanced features to split and transform sequences, to make solving complex problems easier.
 * Allows to iterate a sequence once and simultaneously compute multiple results, improving performance.
 * Allows to use one computation, such as filtering or mapping, in multiple results, making code shorter and easier to understand, and improving performance.
 * Uses stateful transformations, such as filters and mappings, which allows for easy solutions to many common problems.
-* Easy to use and extend.
-* When consuming time series, hourly and daily aggregates are available ASAP, not after consuming the whole sequence.
 * Pure Kotlin.

 ## Basics